Skip to main content

 Fullstory MCP requires StoryAI features to be enabled for your org.
 If your org has opted out of StoryAI, your MCP client will appear to connect successfully (OAuth completes, the server shows as "connected") but no tools will be available.

-An account Admin can verify or change this at Settings → GenAI Features (/settings/genai-features) in Fullstory.
-If you don't see that page, you don't have the role needed to change it — ask an Admin in your org.
+An account Admin can verify or change this at Settings > StoryAI Features in Fullstory.
+If you don't see that page, you don't have the role needed to change it.
+Ask an Admin in your org.

 See FAQ & Troubleshooting if your client is connected but no tools appear.